Get insider access

 Custom 1

 The Gigabyte M32UC has an excellent SDR color gamut.
-It can display almost all of the sRGB color space used by most current desktop and web content.
+It displays almost all of the sRGB color space used by most current desktop and web content.
 For professional content creators, it has decent coverage of the Adobe RGB color space, but it can't display the full range of greens, and reds are oversaturated.

 7.3